lorenzofranze/auction-and-selling-campaign/README.md

 See [results.pdf](https://github.com/lorenzofranze/auction-and-selling-campaign/blob/main/results.pdf) fot the final results

-To run all the files use [run.ipynb](https://github.com/lorenzofranze/auction-and-selling-campaign/blob/main/src/run.ipynb) where it's possibile to set some parameters before the execution.
+To run all the files and see more details use [run.ipynb](https://github.com/lorenzofranze/auction-and-selling-campaign/blob/main/src/run.ipynb) where it's possibile to set some parameters before the execution.